A vertical vegetable garden can be the mind-blowing solution to your desire to grow your own food but the problem of a distinct lack of space.

 - VERTICAL PLANTER TOTAL SIZE: 26 (H) x 20 7/8 (W) x 5 1/2 (D) inches

 - Vertical planter total Size 4 1/2 (H) x 9 3/4 (W) x 5.5 (D) inches.
 Six (6) pots are easily removable (just lift out) from the frame to allow various re-arrangements and easy repotting.
 No more reaching too high or too low to plant your favorite arrangements.
 Remove the planter box and tend to your plants at your own comfort.
 Good for seniors to continue gardening.

 - Stylish Plant wall décor This decorative hanging planter is perfect for small spaces, balcony planter, patio planter, or herb garden.
 The charcoal color of the frame and containers allows for your flowers colors to shine.

 - Strong and Durable: One piece frame is made of heavy duty powder coated steel with a fashionable finish.
 Durable planter boxes are 100% food safe polypropylene.

-- Drainage: Each planter box comes with a Root Tray Riser and drain holes to promote a healthy root structure.
+- Drainage: Each planter box comes with a Root Tray Riser and drain holes to help develop a healthy root structures.
 The drain holes allows water to flow from flower box to flower box.
 Optional drain plugs included for use as indoor wall planter for indoor plants.